 There are an estimated 19,000 black bears in Colorado, up from an estimated 12,000 in the early 2000s.
 Black bears can be found residing throughout the Rocky Mountain National Park, State Forest State Park, and along the San Juan Skyway.

 The black bear is rare throughout most of Connecticut but can be found in Hartford and Lichfield Counties, which are in the Northwestern and North Central areas.

 Black bears have also been seen as far South as Greenwich.
 There are an estimated 1200-1500 black bears in the State.
 There were over 6000 reported sightings in 2016 from 140 of the States 169 towns.

-Approximately 4,050 black bears are living in Florida, and they have been seen in nearly every part of Florida ranging from the West Panhandle to the North, through the big bend and down to the South.
+Approximately 4,050 black bears live in Florida, and they have been seen in nearly every part of Florida, ranging from the West Panhandle to the North, through the big bend, and down to the South.

 They are most prevalent in Ocala National Forest, Apalachicola National Forest, Big Cypress National Preserve, Eglin Air Force base, and Osceola National Forest.
 There are smaller populations between 20-40 bears that live in the Chassahowitzka NWR.

 Depending on the time of year, the black bear will range over the entire state in search of food or their territory.
 They have been seen in three regions; North Georgia mountains, in/around the Okefenokee Swamp in the Southeast, and the Ocmulgee River drainage in Central Georgia.
 There are approximately 5,100 black bears with about 400 in the Central region.

 There are no wild black bears anywhere in any of the Hawaiian Islands.